m5lk3n/uke/README.md

 ### Get chord(s)

 Below are examples of how to query chords.
-Up to 4 are printed.
+A single chord is printed for all supported formats; up to 4 are printed in HTML mode.

-#### Get HTML
+#### As HTML

 Browse to
 - http://localhost:8080/api/v1/chord/C